Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 # axisTypes, numOfAxes

 Sets the axis types as described in the main document.
 Depending parameter: numOfAxes, counting the number of the axes.
-A passive parallel axis is counted.
+A passive parallel axis is counted (p axis of 4 axis palletized).
 It is very important that numOfAxes is correct, so when changing axisTypes directly, numOfAxes must be changed also.

-# orientationType, isAC, isBC, isQuaternion, isNoOri
+# isAC, isBC, isFull, isNoOri

-This enum holds the information about how orientation information is handled: no, zaxis or full.
-Internal calculations are always full calculations with rotation matrices, but the decision whether a target position and orientation is met, depends on the orientationType.
-This is explained in detail on the firmware page.

-If orientationType is zaxis, the isAC means AC is used, isBC means BC is used.
-IJK mode is not implemented.

-If orientationType is full, the isQuat uses quaternions in G-Code, isEulerAxis uses Euler axis and angle in G-Gode.
-* Quaternions are described by imaginary part as ABC and real part as D.
-* Euler Axis is desribed by ABC and angle by D. Euler Axis is different from Euler Angles.
-Euler axis is like IJK, while Euler angles is one of 12 possible 3-step-angle rotations (ZYX, ZYZ etc).
+This bool values store information about how orientation information is handled.
+One value is true, the others false.
+* isAC means zaxis mode is used with A axis being parallel to the X axis and C parallel to Z
+* isBC means zaxis mode with B parallel to Y and C to Z
+* isFull means using all three coordination axes and specified with quaternions real-imag-imag-imag values as ABCD
+* isNoOri means orientation is ignored

 # mapDriveLetterDn

 Assigns drive numbers (in the sense of the M584) to the Dn number.

+The format is drivenumber-letter-Dn-colon, e.g. "0X3:1Y4" to define drive 0 as letter X and using D3 and drive 1 as Y using D4.

 # workingMode, workingModeValues